Demonware/bladerunner/README.md

 Install
 -------

-If you're on a RPM enabled system, check out the x86_64 RPM in the downloads section.
-Otherwise grab the source and move bladerunner.py into your $PATH somewhere.
+There are .rpm and .deb files for your convience in the downloads section.
+They are signed with the GPG public key in the same place.
+If package management doesn't work, you could always just grab the source and move bladerunner.py into your $PATH somewhere.

 Requires
 --------